xpepermint/mongodb-cron/README.md

 The `MongoCron` class converts a collection into a job queue.
 Jobs are represented by the documents stored in a MongoDB collection.
 When cron is started it loops through the collection and processes available jobs one by one.

-Jobs have a required field `sleepUntil` which defines the job start date.
-Cron processes only the documents where this field exists, other documents are ignored.
+A job should have at least the `sleepUntil` field.
+Cron processes only documents where this field exists, other documents are ignored.

 ### One-time Jobs

-To create a one-time job we only need to set the required field `sleepUntil` field to `null`.
-This will start processing the job immediately.
+To create a one-time job we only need to define the required field `sleepUntil`.
+When this filed is set to `null`, the processing starts immediately.

 ```js
 let job = await collection.insert({